 Defying Orders under Roman Noses

 True to his ruthless reputation, Caligula divided relatively egalitarian Berber clans into subservient classes of slaves, peasants, soldiers and Romanised aristocrats.
-This strategy worked with Vandals and Byzantines, but Berbers in the Rif and the Atlas drove out the Romans with a campaign of harassment and flagrant disregard for Roman rules.
+This strategy worked with Vandals and Byzantines, but Berbers in the Rif and Atlas mountains drove out the Romans with a campaign of harassment and flagrant disregard for Roman rules.
 Many Berbers refused to worship Roman gods, and some practised the new renegade religion of Christianity in open defiance of Roman rule.
 Christianity took root across North Africa; St Augustine himself was a Berber convert.

 Ultimately Rome was only able to gain a sure foothold in the region by crowning local favourite Juba II king of Mauretania.
-The enterprising young king married the daughter of Mark Antony and Cleopatra, supported scientific research and performing arts, and helped foster Moroccan industries still vital today: olive-oil production from the region of Volubilis (near Meknès), fishing along the coasts, and vineyards on the Atlantic plains.
+The enterprising young king married the daughter of Mark Antony and Cleopatra, supported scientific research and performing arts, and helped foster Moroccan industries still vital today: olive-oil production from the region of Volubilis (near Meknes), fishing along the coasts, and vineyards on the Atlantic plains.

-The Roman foothold in Mauretania slipped in the centuries after Juba II died, due to increasingly organised Berber rebellions inland and attacks on the Atlantic and Mediterranean coasts by the Vandals, Byzantines and Visigoths.
+The Roman foothold in Mauretania slipped in the centuries after Juba II died because of increasingly organised Berber rebellions inland and attacks on the Atlantic and Mediterranean coasts by the Vandals, Byzantines and Visigoths.
 But this new crop of marauding Europeans couldn’t manage Mauretania, and neither could Byzantine Emperor Justinian.
 Justinian’s attempt to extend his Holy Roman Empire turned out to be an unholy mess of treaties with various Berber kingdoms, who played their imperial Byzantine connections like face cards in high-stakes games.
 The history of Morocco would be defined by such strategic gamesmanship among the Berbers, whose savvy, competing alliances helped make foreign dominion over Morocco a near-impossible enterprise for more than a millennium.

 Islam Arrives in Morocco

 By the early 7th century, the Berbers of Morocco were mostly worshipping their own indigenous deities, alongside Jewish Berbers and a smattering of local Christian converts.
 History might have continued thus, but for a middle-aged man thousands of miles away who’d had the good fortune to marry a wealthy widow, and yet found himself increasingly at odds with the elites of his Arabian Peninsula town of Mecca.
-Mohammed bin Abu Talib was his given name, but he would soon be recognised as the Prophet Mohammed for his revelation that there was only one God, and that believers shared a common duty to submit to God’s will.
+Muhammad Bin Abu Talib was his given name, but he would soon be recognised as the Prophet Muhammad for his revelation that there was only one God and that believers shared a common duty to submit to God’s will.
 The polytheist ruling class of Mecca did not take kindly to this new religion, which assigned them shared responsibilities and took away their minor-deity status, and kicked the Prophet out of town on 16 July AD 622.

 Although an armed force failed to win the Berbers over to Islam, force of conviction gradually began to succeed.
 The egalitarian premise of Islam and its emphasis on duty, courage and the greater good were compatible with many Berber beliefs, including clan loyalty broadly defined to include almost anyone descended from the Berber equivalent of Adam and Eve.
 Many Berbers willingly converted to Islam – and not incidentally, reaped the benefits of Umayyad overland trading routes that brought business their way.
 So although Uqba was killed by his Berber foes before he was able to establish a solid base in Morocco, by the 8th century his successors were able to pull off this feat largely through diplomatic means.